KTH/devops-course/grading-criteria.md

 ## Feedback

-The concept: you provide constructive and timely feeback about one task from categories "essay" and "executable tutorial".
+The concept: you provide constructive and timely feeback about any task expect "feedback".
 The feedback is provided in a written manner as a well-structured comment on the PR of the task.